Daily Life in Community

 Can I go off-campus?

-We will have a system of letting staff know what days you plan on leaving campus.
+Yes!
+You can leave campus as the schedule allows, including weekends & holidays.
+We ask you not to leave campus during the four retreat weeks.
+We have a system of letting staff know what days you plan on leaving campus.

 Are visitors allowed?